Shotgun house: Decline and legacy

 In some shotgun-dominated neighborhoods, gentrification has led to property values becoming quite high.
 Sometimes, a new owner will buy both homes of a double-barreled shotgun structure and combine them, to form a relatively large single house.
 Shotguns are also often combined to renovate them into offices or storage spaces.

 Limited revival

-Elements of the shotgun style have recently been seen in a number of the compact, low-occupancy structures employed in the Solar Decathlon contests held periodically in Washington, DC.
+Elements of the shotgun style have recently been seen in a number of the compact, low-occupancy structures employed in the Solar Decathlon contests held periodically in Washington, D.C.
 While some are erected from panels brought to the site, many such structures consist of enclosed single or multiple units designed specifically for road transports, with multiple modules connected on site, and compact linear structures often employ multiple-use "zones" rather than specifically private areas, while retaining a linear progression of spaces.

 In 2011, Louisville's daily newspaper The Courier-Journal reported that a local nonprofit agency devoted to building and renovating affordable housing was building new shotgun houses in a development in southwest Louisville.